kfrank/volunteer-coordinator-playbook/README.md

 Be aware, if this is the last page, you do not need the comma at the end of the last closing bracket for both the section and the subpages.
 Make sure the slug name does **not** include spaces.

 Once the new section is added to this file, find the `section-template` folder within `content/playbook`.
 Duplicate this folder.
-It should automatically be placed within the `playbook` folder, but double check to make sure.
+It should automatically be placed within the `playbook` folder, but double-check to make sure.
 Once duplicated, edit the name of the folder to be exactly the same as the name you added as the slug in the `data.json` file.

 From there, you can open the `index.md` file within your new folder.
 Then you can begin editing the rest of the page.